arshadzahangirchowdhury/old_ROI-Finder/README.md

 ## Optional parameters

-1. In example workflows, change definitions to adjust how figures are rendered.
+1. In example workflows, change definitions inside config.py to adjust how figures are rendered.